MahmoudDkhissi/FakeNewsDetection/README.md

 # FakeNewsDetection
-Application of DeepLearning on detecting fake news from true news.
+Application of DeepLearning on detecting fake news and true news.